adrianmroz/d3-gup/README.md

 #### Todo

-- selector should be optional
+- proper selector parsing and handling errors there
-- handle `insert` in `enter`
+- handle errors in h function
-- vNodes should be just data, not objects